the fastest

 The world has plenty of normal hatchbacks pretending to be SUVs.
 The Ioniq 5 is the opposite.
 This is a commanding driving position in a car that looks like a chunky hatchback.
 You sit eye-to-eye with van drivers.

-Sure, it’s fast, but tails off about 80mph.
-There’s no discernible motor whine, and though Hyundai went for old-school mirrors instead of rear-view cameras, wind noise is well-hushed.
+Sure it’s fast, but it tails off at about 80mph.
+There’s no discernible motor whine, and though Hyundai initially went for old-school mirrors (top-spec versions now come with Shrek-eared wing cameras), wind noise is well-hushed.
 It steers quickly, to imbue a sense of agility, but here the weight and general unsportyness catches up with the Ioniq 5.

 Thank you for subscribing to our newsletter.
 Look out for your regular round-up of news, reviews and offers in your inbox.